With their dazzling colors, fragrance, and easy growth, bulbs make a great addition to the garden.

 There are plenty of sweet grape hyacinth choices available to home gardeners.
 Shop at your local garden center, bulb specialty houses, or online.

 ‘Dark Eyes’ is a hybrid cross between M. aucheri, M. neglectum, and M. pallens, and is prized for its densely packed, uniform flowers of deep sapphire blue and a light, sweet fragrance.

-Deer resistant, they thrive in Zones 4-8 in full or part sun, and they are tolerant of most types of soil.
-‘Dark Eyes’ grows to a height of 4-8 inches with a spread of 3 inches.
+Deer resistant, they thrive in Zones 4 to 8 in full or part sun, and they are tolerant of most types of soil.
+‘Dark Eyes’ grows to a height of four to eight inches with a spread of three inches.

 Bags of 15 bulbs are available at Burpee.